andraugust/andraugust.github.io/classical-mechanics.md

 ### 1. The Nature of Classical Mechanics

-Classical mechanics is about forces and motion.
-The main subfields of CM are Newtonian motion, classical electromagnetism, and general relativity.
-This book covers Newtonian motion and a little bit of classical electromagnetism.
+Classical mechanics is about forces and motion in system where quantum effects are negligible and nothing moves anywhere close to the speed of light.

-Dynamics in CM is defined in terms of states and their transitions.
-For so-called _closed systems_ where all matter and energy is accounted for and no external interactions exist, all states have unique predecessor states and unique successor states.
-In other words, dynamics are deterministic—once a state is defined along with it's transitions (usually via a set of forces), the entire future and past of the system are determined.
-Susskind calls this the $$-1^{\text{st}}$$ _Law_, due to the priority he thinks it should have over the other fundamental laws of physics, namely the $$1^{\text{st}}$$ and $$0^{\text{th}}$$ laws in thermodynamics.
+A fundamental property of classical systems is that each state within a system has a unique predecessor state and a unique successor state.
+Susskind calls this the $$-1^{\text{st}}$$ _Law_, due to the priority he thinks it should have over other fundamental laws of physics (namely the $$1^{\text{st}}$$ and $$0^{\text{th}}$$ laws of thermodynamics).
+This law implies that all past and future states of a system are uniquely determined once a single state is specified along with the forces acting on it.

-It's interesting to note that CM systems can be _chaotic_ despite their determinism, so if an initial state isn't known with sufficiently high precision then _in practice_ it's perhaps more practical to call the system non-deterministic.
+It's interesting to note that CM systems can have _chaotic_ dynamics despite their determinism—if an initial state isn't known with sufficiently high precision then _in practice_ it's perhaps more practical to call the system non-deterministic, but in _theory_ CM is modeled as being deterministic.

 ### 2. Motion